WajahatKanju/little-Lemon/README.md

 ### User Accounts and Profiles

-LITTLE LEMON allows users to create accounts and manage their profiles.
+LITTLE LEMON allows users to create accounts and manage their profiles using the Djoser library.
 Users can save their contact information, payment methods, and delivery addresses for faster checkout.
 They can also view their order history and track the status of current orders.

 ### Reviews and Ratings